Do0mi/magnet/API_DOCUMENTATION.md

 ---

-## Each module's section below should reference this table for route protection.
-For details on request/response, see the rest of the documentation.

----

-## Authentication & User Management APIs

----

 ## Message Format

-All API responses now return bilingual messages in both English and Arabic for every endpoint, including all errors and successes.
+All API responses return bilingual messages in both English and Arabic for every endpoint, including all errors and successes.
 The system uses a centralized messages.js file to ensure consistency across all modules (auth, user, product, order, address, category, review, wishlist, etc.).

-### Product Attachments
-- The `attachments` field in the product object is an array of product IDs, referencing other products as attachments or related items.
+Example:
 ```json
 {
   "status": "success",